Joan Braderman: Career

 Braderman is a Professor Emerita of Video, Film and Media Studies at Hampshire College.
 She has taught internationally at institutions such as The School of Visual Arts in New York City, School of the Museum of Fine Arts in Boston, the Nova Scotia College of Art and Design, The Hartford University Art School, The Media School at The University of the Arts, London, and the Universidad catolica portuguesa in Porto, Portugal.

 She is president of the small video/film company No More Nice Girls Productions.
 She has served on the board of directors of Planned Parenthood of Massachusetts as well as other feminist organizations such as the Committee for Abortion Rights and Against Sterilization Abuse, NYC.
 She also served on the boards of film and television organizations including the Association of Independent Film and Videomakers (AIVF), publisher of The Independent; The Independent Television Service (ITVS), and others.
 Braderman worked with several mass organizations for coalition building and shared electoral work for local progressive politicians such as Jose Rivera.
 In the Coalition for a Peoples Alternative, she had worked with Rivera on organizing the "Peoples' Convention" in 1980 to advocate for affordable housing, and a variety of other issues for which progressives had been fighting.
 The Convention temporarily reclaimed 12 burnt-out blocks of the South Bronx at Charlotte Street in NYC where they built their own "White House" and Peoples' Park.
 There, 5,000 delegates from all over the country including Puerto Rico, camped and conducted their plenary sessions in a huge tent on the site.

-Braderman is a founding member of Heresies: A Feminist Publication on Art and Politics, a magazine produced by a collective of feminist artists and writers to publish work by women in the arts.
-She wrote and directed her film, The Heretics, about the collective in which 24 artists spoke about the times they shared challenging established notions of gender and power.
-The Heretics was premiered in a solo screening at the Museum of Modern Art in New York in 2009 where it ran for a week.
+Braderman is a founding member of Heresies: A Feminist Publication on Art and Politics, a magazine produced by a collective of feminist artists and writers to publish work by women in the arts that ran from 1977-1993.
+She wrote and directed her film about the collective, titled The Heretics, in which 24 artists spoke about the times they shared on the project challenging established notions of gender and power.
+The Heretics was premiered in a solo screening at the Museum of Modern Art in New York in 2009, where it ran for a week.